 That’s when I knew the weight HAD to come off.

 I made a commitment to join Weight Watchers again.
 Although I had been successful on the program before in 2003 (losing 30 pounds) and reaching the coveted “lifetime” goal, little by little, I gained weight back once I hit my mid-40s.
 The effects of peri-menopause were not kind, although I managed some yo-yo weight loss.

-I can proudly say that I have lost almost 30 pounds!
+I can proudly say that I have lost over 30 pounds!
 Weight Watchers revamped the Smart Points program and if I can lose menopause weight, any midlife person can, too.
 The tech tools available now make it much easier than before!